Search

 UK Immigration: Essential update for employers

 The UK’s immigration system will undergo significant changes in 2025.
 These updates will transform how employers manage their international workforce and ensure immigration compliance.
-Join our UK immigration specialists, Ruth Karimatsenga and Monica Mastropasqua, as they explore the key updates and how they affect your business.
+Watch our UK immigration specialists, Ruth Karimatsenga and Monica Mastropasqua, as they explore the key updates and how they affect your business.

 Topics discussed will include: